direnakkoc/JavaReactCampAssignments/README.md

 ## About the Homework

-Basically, I covered all the requirements that were wanted by Engin Demirog in each assignments.
+Basically, I covered all the requirements that were wanted by Engin Demirog in each assignment.